 It’s spring, and for many animals that means time for new babies to be born!
 In Lita Judge’s Born in the Wild, your young reader will become acquainted with lots of animal babies and their mamas.
 Get ready to oooh and awww with every single page turn!

-Do you have a favorite Spring picture book?
-Please share it in the comments and I’ll add it to our Readers’ Picks box!
+Do you have a favorite Spring picture book about kindness?
+Please share it in the comments and I’ll add it to our Readers’ Picks list!